-- Distance: The closer your business location is to the city center you are looking the rank for, the better your chances of showing at the top spot
+- Distance: The closer your business location is to the city center you are looking the rank tracker for, the better your chances of showing at the top spot

 - Relevance: Google tries to match users’ searches with results that best fit their queries.
 This is why it is important to be descriptive as possible about your business

 - Prominence: Businesses that have longer operational history and higher reputation take top spots on Google Local Searches

 - Before taking any action, it’s important to understand your current position in SERPS.
 With the help of the Google ranking tracker by SE Ranking, you can monitor rankings for keywords in both the regular results and local pack.
 The tool will also track your progress and monitor your positions over time.
 So you can understand whether your strategy works or should be altered.